nwolisaemmanuel2-zz/face-detest/README.md

 php facedeation project.

 1) create a new folder upload.
-2) create a folder Exception and cut paste this "NoFaceException.php" file to the new folder "Exception"
+2) create a folder Exception and cut paste this "NoFaceException.php" file to the new folder "Exception".

 <b><h3>Features</h3></b>